enriksen/cacheviewer/README.md

 ## How it works
 * First app initilize embebbed Tomcat.
-* Initialize HazelCast client (cache cluster must be ON!)
+* Initialize HazelCast client (cache cluster must be ON!Can create by yourself or use CacheManager)
 * Finish launching the app on port 80
 * Then the app is ready to search at cache nodes.
 * Thymeleaf + Datatables for View Layer.